fone4u/hadoop_explorations/search_for_snow_with_hive/README.md

 ## Let's search for snow!

+With our raw data loaded into hive, we're ready to search.
 Let’s define a snowy day as a day that has a temperature below 0 degrees Celsius (freezing) with a precipitation of more than 3 mm (approximately 30 mm snow).

 - Number of snow days grouped by year
 * TTTM Temperature < 0 degrees Celsius